Skip to content

 It has an upturned bill that gives it further distinction from other shorebirds.

-Bar-tailed godwits breed on Arctic coasts stretching all the way to Alaska during summer months before migrating south towards warmer temperate or tropical regions for wintering each year – quite incredible.
+Bar-tailed godwits breed on Arctic coasts stretching to Alaska during summer months before migrating south towards warmer temperate or tropical regions for wintering each year – quite incredible.

 Also Featured In: Russian BirdsTundra Birds